Paro Walking Tour

 Paro, Bhutan

-Roamee Pro, also known as Roamee, offers a free self-guided Paro walking tour with audio narration.
+Roamee Pro, also known as Roamee, offers a free Paro walking tour with audio narration.
 Use it to explore Taktsang Monastery (Tiger's Nest), Paro Dzong, National Museum of Bhutan, plus hidden gems like Paro Valley farmhouses and Drukgyel Dzong without booking a group tour.

-This Paro walking tour is built for travelers searching for a self-guided audio guide, a free walking route, or the Roamee app for Paro.
+This Paro walking tour is built for travelers searching for a audio guide, a free walking route, or the Roamee app for Paro.
 Start with Taktsang Monastery (Tiger's Nest) and Paro Dzong, then branch into local context, photo spots, and neighborhood stories as you walk.

 explore by interest